 Using Vertical Integration to Solve Problems

 Doing market research before launching a business is an important step the company founders didn’t skip.
 This was foundational to the inspiration for their business model.
 The reason designer glasses are so expensive for customers is that the industry is monopolized.
 Luxottica owns and has licenses for most major designers in the eyewear industry.
 A blog for UCLA Anderson Global Supply Chain explains, “Warby Parker has found success through disintermediation by designing frames in-house (avoiding licensing fees), working directly with suppliers, and transferring value to consumers,” which results on average to about $97 given back to each customer.

-Bypassing Luxottica solves a big problem for customers who want designer glasses but not the hefty price that comes with them.
+Bypassing Luxottica with vertical integration solves a big problem for customers who want designer glasses but not the hefty price that comes with them.
 Owning the process allows Warby Parker to make chic glasses that don’t break their customer’s bank accounts.
 Additionally, the purchase point is affordable enough that fans can buy multiple pairs or easily buy replacements when needed.

 Building a Brand

 There’s a difference between Warby Parker glasses and unrecognizable brands on display at optometrists’ offices.
 Warby Parker represents something positive to customers.
 Like an artisanal cocktail prepared by a meticulous mixologist, the business has been carefully curated by the co-founders to meet their target audience’s exact taste.
 Glasses, no longer viewed as just a necessity, are considered part of a lifestyle.
 From naming the company to writing business values into their user experience, Warby Parker has undeniably built a strong, innovative brand their followers can identify with.